AMEMobileInc/jedai/README.md

-# jedai is the best
+# jedai is the best of all